Varriount/number_files/readme.rst

 -l, --length INT         Minimum length of the number mask, padded to zeros.
 -f, --from INT           Value of the first number assigned, by default zero.

+There is not much more than that, but if you are curious you can also check the `docindex file <docindex.rst>`_ for internal documentation.

 Installation
 ============